PacktPublishing/Learn-LLVM-12/README.md

 ```

 ## Errata
+Page 6, paragraph 2:
-Page 6: _.....with a package manager.
+_.....with a package manager.
 The easiest way to install all the software is to use the Chocolately_ **should be read as** _.....with a package manager.
 The easiest way to install all the software is to use the Chocolatey_

 Page 33: